Program Overview

-The remaining 2 credits can be completed through a diverse array of elective courses in landscape pest management, pending advisor approval, including Insect Pest and Vector Management, Insects and Wildlife and Principles of Pesticides.
-See the Graduate Certificate Guidelines for more information.
+Of the 15 total credits required, 2 elective credits can be fulfilled through a variety of courses in landscape pest management, subject to advisor approval.
+These elective options include Insect Pest and Vector Management, Insects and Wildlife, and Principles of Pesticides.

 Online Labs

-All of our courses with lab requirements can be completed entirely online.
-If a course requires you to collect insects, you can either purchase a kit with basic supplies or make one at home from regular household items with our provided instructions.
-Labs involving online simulations use free online software.
+You can complete all of our courses entirely online — even those with lab requirements.
+If a course requires you to collect insects, you can either purchase a kit with basic supplies or use our provided instructions to make one at home from regular household items.
+In addition, labs involving online simulations use free online software.
 No travel required!

-Upon completing the Graduate Certificate in Landscape Pest Management, students will be able to:
+Upon completing the Graduate Certificate in Landscape Pest Management, you’ll be able to:

-- Assimilate technical information related to landscape pests and their management; and
+- Assimilate technical information related to landscape pests and their management.

-Prior to graduating, students will be required to take a pre-examination exam to assess their achievement with the learning outcomes listed above.
+Prior to graduating, you’ll be required to take a pre-examination exam to assess your achievement with the learning outcomes listed above.

 Courses